API Overview

 - authenticate

-- list templates
+- list apps

-- inspect a template
+- publish a release

 If you want the shortest working example, start with API quickstart.